uvarc/rc-website/content/userinfo/rivanna/software/spark.md

 The example below estimates the value of pi in a PySpark session running on 16 cores, with the JupyterLab window on the left and the Spark Web UI event timeline on the right.

 <img src="/images/pyspark.png" style="height:100%;width:100%"></img>

+# Limitations

+As of Oct 2021, Spark can only run
+1. in local mode;
+1. on a single node on Rivanna.